jiajunzhangnlp/EUREKA-MangoNMT/README.md

 Reference:

 One Sentence One Model for Neural Machine Translation.
 Xiaoqing Li, Jiajun Zhang and Chengqing Zong.
 2016.
+(Initial version is available here and Full version will be availabel in arxiv).
 EUREKA: A toolkit for training LSTM Languge Models and LSTM Encoder Decoder Models with MLE and Noise Contrastive Estimation.
 Ashish Vaswani.
 2016.